renswilderom/renswilderom.github.io/python/_posts/2021-11-19-How to get started with Python.md

 If things did not go well, then you may check out the [Anaconda Troubleshooting](https://docs.anaconda.com/anaconda/user-guide/troubleshooting/){:target="_blank"} page, or consult Google for a solution for the problem.

 Jupyter Notebooks are a data scientists' favorite.
 You write and run your programs/code snippets from a "Notebook" in your browser.
-It consists of code cells, which, if you like, directly show the output of a command.For instance, we have a dataframe ```df``` (see the screen shot below) in which we like to limit the observations to those occurring before 1953.
+It consists of code cells, which, if you like, directly show the output of a command.
+For instance, we have a dataframe ```df``` (see the screen shot below) in which we like to limit the observations to those occurring before 1953.
 In one of the code cells, we type ```df = df[df['year'] <= 1952]``` and then inspect the transformed dataframe by calling again ```df```.
 Since the results become directly visible, you can easily assess whether the code works as intended.
 It makes programming a bit more intuitive.

 <p align="center">
 <img src="/assets/img/blog/Screenshot_1.png" alt="jupyter" width="400" style="padding-top: 15px;"/>